Think beyond the bot: 3 proven strategies for digital-first business success

 Those ‘conversational analytics’ translate into predictive insights that deliver powerful benefits:

-- Dramatically improves productivity when your workforce knows exactly what to say and do through every interaction, without having to dig for details.
+- when your workforce knows exactly what to say and do through every interaction, without having to dig for details.

-- Captures the knowledge of your best agents and sales reps.
+- of your best agents and sales reps.
 Sometimes that’s the best ‘data’ you’ve got, and it’s a lot more valuable when everyone can access it.

-- Delivers data-driven intelligence to sales and marketing teams, making it easier to improve your operation and tailor customer experiences based on predictive insights instead of best guesses.
+- to sales and marketing teams, making it easier to improve your operation and tailor customer experiences based on predictive insights instead of best guesses.

 Ultimately, I believe the power of AI and predictive technologies like ASAPP are defining the future of digital-first business.
 This is the first time in the history of the customer service industry that we can simultaneously meet customers where they are, drive revenue growth, deliver a better customer and employee experience—and do it all at lower costs.
 And it’s about time.